Music events run by West Dean College, Chichester, PO18 0QZ.

 Run by local people for local people.
 Played by local musicians.

-The 2020 Festival has been cancelled owing to the Coronavirus.
 The 2021 festival will fun from Saturday 12 June to Sunday 11 July.

 The Festival of Chichester is a month-long celebration of the arts running from mid-June to mid-July each year in the historic city of Chichester.
 Classical music, rock, blues, jazz, folk, pop, theatre, exhibitions, poetry, books, talks, walks, cinema and much more.